quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 }
 ~~~

-The CLOSE_STREAM frames contain the following fields:
+The RESET_STREAM_AT frames contain the following fields:

 Stream ID:  A variable-length integer encoding of the stream ID of
       the stream being terminated.